SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Guerilla Tactics tactic now grants -40% attacker damage, from -60%

 ### Rule Change
+- Changed Spain rule 3 to "May join the Axis ONLY if French West Africa is under Axis control."

 ### Tank designer
 - Modern and superheavy tanks can now use their correct turrets and cannon